Recreate EFI partition with GRUB

 exit;

-If GRUB is being restored from the system installed on the PC, we just need to execute the following commands as an administrator
+If GRUB is being restored from the system installed on the PC, it is sufficient to execute the following commands as root:

 grub-install --efi-directory=/boot/efi --recheck;

 If all commands are executed successfully, it should be possible to reboot without issues.
-During the execution of update-grub the program should list the operating systems it found.
-In the case of a machine with multiple operating systems, if GRUB has been restored from a live CD/USB stick, it might be that the other systems are not listed.
+During the execution of update-grub, the program should list the operating systems it found.
+In the case of a machine with multiple operating systems, if GRUB has been restored from a live CD/USB stick, it can happen that not all systems have been recognized.

 This can be fixed by running update-grub as administrator after rebooting the computer.